milafrerichs/new-mila-frerichs/content/hot-data-communications-and-visualization-specialist-tanzania-application.md

 # Motivation

-I would love to help HOT with my skills to communicate the success of the Ramani Huria project to the worldbank and the world.
+I would love to help by using my skills to communicate the success of the Ramani Huria project to the worldbank and the world.

 I want to use my skills to do good in the world and work almost exclusively with nonprofits, and this opportunity seems like a great way to apply my skills and help Tanzania.